asastats/docs/code-of-conduct.md

 * Twitter

-    * A community member comments a tweet containing `:this:`
+    * A community member comments a tweet with `:this:`
-    * In order for the original comment to qualify for processing, such a `:this:` comment should get at least 20 likes (only the comment with the highest number of likes will be counted)
+    * In order for the original tweet to qualify for processing, such `:this:` comment should get at least 20 likes (only the comment with the highest number of likes will be counted)

 ## Tasker